RPGroup-PBoC/RegSeq/README.md

 instructions.
 Within each directory is a `README.md` file which summarizes the purpose of that directory as well as some examples where necessary.

+### notebooks
-1) `code` contains Jupyter notebooks to perform computational steps of the Reg-Seq protocol from start to finish.
+Contains Jupyter notebooks to perform computational steps of the Reg-Seq protocol from start to finish.
 Where all of the executed code lives.
 This includes pipelines, scripts, and figure files.

+### data
-2) `data` contains prior data files, such as designed sequences, negative controls, or output analysis files.
+Contains prior data files, such as designed sequences, negative controls, or output analysis files.

-3) `protocol` contains MarkDown files that outline each step to perform Reg-Seq in total.
+### reqseq

-4) `reqseq` contains Python files which can be easily executed to perform your own analyses.
+Python module which can be easily executed to perform your own analyses.

+### figures
+Contains all generated figures.

 # License Information
 <img src="https://licensebuttons.net/l/by-nd/3.0/88x31.png"> This work is